CenterBLC/N1904/docs/features/frame.md

 ## Feature description

 The verbal frames are defined as the arguments of predicates.
-Hence, this feature provides semantic role labeling (SRL) information, answering the question "Who does what to whom?" in the Nestle 1904 Greek New Testament.
+Hence, this feature provide Semantic Role Labeling (SRL) information.
+The feature is called `frame` since it follows Frame Semantics.
+It can be used to answer questions like "Who does what to whom?".

 ## Feature values:

 Value | Description | Frequency
 ---|---|---
-A0 | Agent or subject of the action | 25654
+A0 | Agent or subject of the action (prototypical agent) | 25654
-A1 | Direct object or the entity directly affected by the action | 15570 A2 | Indirect object or secondary entity affected by the action | 2577 AA2 | Adverbial roles in a sentence | 92
+A1 | Direct object or the entity directly affected by the action (prototypical patient) | 15570 A2 | Indirect object or secondary entity affected by the action (prototypical recipient) | 2577 AA2 | Adverbial roles in a sentence | 92

 ## Note